 Landlord-Creditor Bankruptcy Representation

-Not a lot of attorneys will practice civil law in state courts and will handle bankruptcy cases.
+Not many attorneys will practice civil law in state courts and will handle bankruptcy cases.
 Bankruptcy courts are federal courts.
 They also have their own licensing requirements in addition to requiring a Texas law license.
 Of the attorneys who do practice in both state courts and federal bankruptcy courts, nearly all of these attorneys will represent debtors.
 As a landlord with a tenant who has filed bankruptcy, you would require creditor representation.

 Girling Law is uniquely positioned for this area of the law.
 In addition to having licenses for state, federal, and bankruptcy courts, Girling Law offers creditor representation before U.S. Bankruptcy Courts.